Prince William Sound College

 At the Prince William Sound College (PWSC), the College Director or designee should be contacted at the first indication of an emergency.
 The College Director may be notified by calling 834-1662 or visiting Room 141B in the main campus building.
 Depending on the nature of the emergency, it may be necessary to phone 911 first and then contact the College Director or designee.
 However, if you call 911, it is still important to contact the College Director or designee because local emergency responders may not notify the College Director or designee that they are responding to an emergency on campus.
 In the evening hours, please call 911 first, and then notify PWSC administration by calling 661-809-2347.
 The Housing Manager may also be contacted by calling 907-834-1634 during business hours or 907-831-1660 during non-business hours.

 The College Director or designee will notify the campus or the appropriate segment of the community, upon verification of a significant emergency or dangerous situation involving an immediate threat to the health or safety of some of all students or employees occurring on campus.
 The College Director or designee will take into account the safety of the community, determine the content of the notification, and initiate the notification system, unless notification will, in the professional judgment of responsible authorities, compromise efforts to assist victims or to contain, respond to, or otherwise mitigate the emergency.
-This notification may occur via PWSC email, broadcasts over campus telephones, calls to each student's residence hall room, or through the UA Alerts Notification System which allows participants to choose to be contacted via text message, phone, or email.
+This notification may occur via PWSC email, broadcasts over campus telephones, calls to each student's residence hall room (if applicable), or through the UA Alerts Notification System which allows participants to choose to be contacted via text message, phone, or email.
 Students and employees are automatically enrolled in UA Alerts.
-To update your contact information in UA alerts go to http://uaalert.alaska.edu/.
+Update your contact information at UA alerts.
 In addition, the PWSC Incident Management Team (IMT) will initiate a "phone tree" system to attempt to notify employees by email, phone, and/or text message as soon as possible.

 The IMT and the Administrative Services Director make safety announcements and reminders to the College community throughout the year.
 When the IMT needs to inform the campus community about school closures due to snow or other safety issues, notifications will be made using the following forms of communication: